 Step 2.5.1: Determine Damaged Target Set and CCDP for FDS1 Scenarios

-Use the FDS1 target worksheets for each unscreened ignition source ( 2.2.2b for fixed ignition sources and oil fires and 2.2.2c for transient fires) to determine which systems and components are affected.
+Use the FDS1 target worksheets for each unscreened ignition source (Worksheet 2.2.2b for fixed ignition sources and oil fires and Worksheet 2.2.2c for transient fires) to determine which systems and components are affected.
 Convey that information to the SRA, so that the CCDP of the FDS1 target set can be determined.

 Step 2.5.2: Determine Damaged Target Set and CCDP for FDS2 Scenarios

-Use the FDS2 target worksheets for each area under evaluation ( 2.2.2a) to determine which systems and components are affected by each FDS2 scenario.
+Use the FDS2 target worksheets for each area under evaluation (Worksheet 2.2.2a) to determine which systems and components are affected by each FDS2 scenario.
 Convey that information to the SRA, so that the CCDP of the FDS2 target set can be determined.
 Depending on the finding, the FDS2 target set may include all or a specified subset of the targets in the area under evaluation.

 Step 2.5.3: Determine Damaged Target Set and CCDP for FDS3 Scenarios